quasarrete/Youtube-To-MP3-Playlist/README.md

 # pre req
 All of the following packages are required to be installed.
-# unicode_literals, youtube_dl, csv, re, urllib.request, datetime
+# unicode_literals, youtube_dl, csv, re, urllib.request, datetime, ffmpeg/avcon or ffprobe/avprobe

 # How to get the playlist
 First of all you need to find your favourite playlist from wherever.
 Spotify is a good place to start.